Ankonian1/EZNANO/README.md

 Want to mine with your CPU at the same time?
 Want to mine on your work computer? head over to www.raffleminer.com!

-Nanopool fee is 1%, and my fee is 5% until we have a large enough community to support the cost of my server.
+FLPool fee is 1%, and my fee is 1%.

 Be sure to follow me on twitter to get updates and payout times! https://twitter.com/Official_EZNANO
 ************************************